Obtuse Angle - Definition | Degree | What is an Obtuse Angle? - Cuemath

 An angle whose measure is greater than 90° and less than 180° is called an obtuse angle.
 Learn more about obtuse angles, their properties, degrees, along with solved examples and practice questions.

-Obtuse Angle Definition - BYJU'S
+Obtuse Angle - Definition, Degree, Properties, Examples

 Obtuse Angle - Math Monks

-What is an Obtuse Angle.
 An obtuse angle is defined as an angle that measures more than 90° and less than 180°.
 In other words, any angle that lies between 90° and 180° is an obtuse angle.

 Obtuse - Math.net

-Obtuse.
-Angles can be classified according to their measure.
+Obtuse Angles can be classified according to their measure.
 An obtuse angle is an angle that measures more than a right angle but less than a straight angle.
 So, an obtuse angle has a measure between 90° and 180°.

 Obtuse Angle – Explanation and Examples - The Story of Mathematics

 An obtuse angle is an angle greater than a right angle and less than a straight line.
-It has a measure between $90$ and $180$ degrees or between $\frac{\pi}{2}$ and $\pi$ radians.
-Alternatively, an obtuse angle is any largest angle in an obtuse triangle.
+It has a measure between 90 and 180 degrees or between π 2 and π radians.

 Obtuse Angle - Math Tech Connections